Karthi02116K/Student-info.form/README.md

 apt-get install ngrok -y
 ```
 - if can't install by official website from 'ngrok.com'
+- but ngrok is not compulsory
+- you can try another method
 - now login and verify your email
 - copy your auth token
 - open terminal,then enter